Cybercriminology

 - 9 CRIM courses (27 credits), 16 IT courses (50 credits), SOC Research (3 credits), TAS Capstone (3 credits), 37-38 credits additional requirements.

-Cybercriminology Bachelor’s Degree Admissions Requirements
+Bachelor of Science in Cybercriminology Degree Admissions Requirements

 The university affirmatively strives to provide educational opportunities and access to students with varied backgrounds, those with special talents and adult students who graduated from high school three or more years ago.